 Many tradesmen assume that tool insurance is similar to car insurance, which means that it covers pretty much any kind of event and that all policies offer the same type of coverage.
 The truth is that these assumptions are wrong because not all tool insurance policies are the same and not all kinds of events that result in theft or damage of your trade tools are covered.

 What does tool insurance cover?

 The type of policy you take out determines the coverage you get for your tools.
 When you set up your policy, it is important that you cover the full value of your tools.
 If you don’t do that, you will be under-insured, and this could significantly reduce the amount you receive as a settlement in the event of a claim.
 For example, if your tools are worth £2,000 and you only insure for £1,000 (50% of their true value), then you can expect to only get 50% of your claim paid.
 So a claim for £1,000 would only be settled at £500 as you had under-insured your tools and only paid half the premium you should have done.
 Not many people are aware of this and knowingly under-insure their tools, expecting that they will still get paid out the amount they insured for.

 It’s also essential to note that not all tool insurance policies offer new for old cover.
-Some of the policies available on the market include a condition that states that the age, condition, and the way the tool is used are all factors that are taken into account when paying out on a claim.
-Our Tradesman Saver tools and equipment insurance policy includes new for old cover.
-So we will replace your old tools with the new equivalent providing they have been insured at the correct value.
+Most policies available on the market include a condition that states that the age, condition, and the way the tool is used are all factors that are taken into account when paying out on a claim.
+Our Tradesman Saver tools and equipment insurance policy provides this type of cover.

 You should also remember that if you don’t have a new for old policy, the amount of money you receive for your tools when you make a claim will not necessarily be exactly what you paid for them when you purchase them as new.